 A person using a Christmas light sensor device on a strand of Christmas lights to identify the broken Christmas lights.

-When a strand of Christmas lights stops working, use a Light Keeper Pro (regularly $34.99) from Amazon to find burnt-out or broken bulbs.
-It’s a simple tool that will save you tons in the long run — and it works super well.
+When a strand of Christmas lights stops working, use a Light Keeper Pro from Amazon ($25) to find burnt-out or broken bulbs.
+It’s a simple tool that will save you tons in the long run—and it works super well.
+This is great for fixing lights that are challenging to replace, like the ones attached to a pre-lit tree or garland.

 15. Make your own gift wrap with a potato stamp and paint.